 PROBLEM SITUATION 1: POPULATION GROWTH IN GOMA FACING A HEALTH CHALLENGE (reformulated and contextualized).

-Dear third-year science students at the Faraja Institute in Goma, As future scientists, you are called upon to understand the challenges of our environment.
+Dear third-year science students at the Faraja Institute in Goma, as future scientists, you are called upon to understand the challenges of our environment.
 The growth of our city, Goma, is a subject that concerns us all.
 Over the decades, our population has undergone significant changes , influenced by various major events such as humanitarian crises, population movements, and health challenges.
 To understand these complex dynamics and predict the future of our community, it is crucial to be able to analyze them scientifically.

 Today, I challenge you: using the data we've collected , which is simplified but representative of reality, you'll have to build your own mathematical model to describe the evolution of Goma's population.
 This is a crucial step in mobilizing your knowledge and applying it to a real-life situation in your city!